As an Amazon Associate I earn from qualifying purchases. Purchasing through my Amazon links helps me keep the site up and running.

 This unfortunately means that I can’t tell you the max speed of a VPN connection between 2 USGs.
 However, it is nice to know that the USG VPN is capable of using all of my internet connection!

-Be sure to checkout my other tutorials and subcribe at the bottom of the page to be notified when new posts become available.
+Be sure to subcribe at the bottom of the page to be notified when new posts become available.